-- If you're on an IDR plan or working toward PSLF, your remaining loan balance is forgiven after you make the required number of payments. - Applicable to all federal Direct Loans and federally-held FFEL Loans.
-Commercially-held FFEL Loans can qualify if they are consolidated before 12/31/23. - o There were a variety of reasons why some months may not have been credited. - The account adjustment will count time toward forgiveness: - any months in a repayment status, regardless of the payments made, loan type, or repayment plan; - 12+ months of consecutive forbearance or 36+ months of cumulative forbearance; - Months spent in economic hardship or military deferments in 2013 or later; - Months spent in any deferment (except in-school deferment) prior to 2013; - Time in repayment on earlier loans before consolidation of those loans into a consolidation loan. - All periods credited toward IDR will also be credited toward PSLF for eligible loans and periods where the borrower certifies public service employment
+- If you're on an IDR plan or working toward PSLF, your remaining loan balance is forgiven after you make the required number of payments. - Applicable to all federal Direct Loans and FFEL Loans. - There were a variety of reasons why some months may not have been credited. - The account adjustment will count time toward forgiveness: - any months in a repayment status, regardless of the payments made, loan type, or repayment plan; - 12+ months of consecutive forbearance or 36+ months of cumulative forbearance; - Months spent in economic hardship or military deferments in 2013 or later; - Months spent in any deferment (except in-school deferment) prior to 2013; - Time in repayment on earlier loans before consolidation of those loans into a consolidation loan. - All periods credited toward IDR will also be credited toward PSLF for eligible loans and periods where the borrower certifies public service employment